 This page contains information relating to Walker County Government’s transition from a Sole Commissioner form of government to a Board of Commissioners.
-The inaugural board will take office on January 1, 2021.
+The inaugural board will be sworn-in in late December and will take office on January 1, 2021.

 Recent posts on this topic: